AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Switch to the **Program.cs** file in Visual Studio code

-1. Beneath the **InitializeContainer** method, create the following new method:
+1. Beneath the `InitializeContainer()` method, create the following new method:

     ```csharp
     private static async Task LoadFoodAndBeverage(Container container)
     {

     }
     ```

     > For the next few instructions, we will use the **Bogus** library to create test data.
 This library allows you to create a collection of objects with fake data set on each object's property.
 For this lab, our intent is to **focus on Azure Cosmos DB** instead of this library.
 With that intent in mind, the next set of instructions will expedite the process of creating test data.

-1. Add the following code in the method above to create a collection of `PurchaseFoodOrBeverage` instances:
+1. Add the following code in the method above to create an enumerable collection of `PurchaseFoodOrBeverage` instances:

     ```csharp
     var foodInteractions = new Bogus.Faker<PurchaseFoodOrBeverage>()